 One of the most engaging topics that I cover in my Social Security education class is the impact of taxes.
 Most attendees at my workshops don't know that their Social Security benefits may be subject to tax.
 Of those few who do know, many are unsure as to how it is determined, and how much tax they are likely to pay.
 After all, any income that goes towards paying taxes reduces what they can spend to maintain their lifestyle throughout retirement.
-As a financial advisor, you should help each client create a plan that maximizes the resources they have in retirement and minimizes their tax burden.
+As a financial professional, you should help each client create a strategy that maximizes the resources they have in retirement and minimizes their tax burden.

 Understanding how a client's provisional income is calculated is the key to understanding what percentage of a client's Social Security benefits will be subject to tax and what, if anything, can be done to reduce the impact of taxes on their Social Security benefits.
 There are four main components in the provisional income calculation.

 - Tax-Free Income

 Let's explore how each of these individual components impacts the taxes on their Social Security benefits.